Select Page

 Giving Georgia Power the “Ok” to resume shutting off power

-We’re in the middle of a global pandemic that has made more than 10 million people sick and killed hundreds of thousands.
-The United States of America is undergoing the worst financial crisis in almost a hundred years and millions of people are out of work.
-In Georgia, there are over half a million people who are unemployed, with the unemployment rate currently hovering around 10%.
+During a global pandemic that made more than 10 million people sick and killed hundreds of thousands, The United States of America was undergoing the worst financial crisis in almost a hundred years and millions of people were out of work.
+In Georgia, there were over half a million people who were unemployed, with the unemployment rate hovering around 10%.
 The situation is even worse for minority groups like African American families.
-It’s possible, and even likely, that you or someone you know is out of a job.
+It’s possible, and even likely, that you or someone you know was out of a job.

-Further, many communities are experiencing the hot Georgian summer.
 Energy consumption naturally goes up during hot summer days and, in some situations, a cool home is vital to ensuring the safety of individuals like the elderly.
-While some states are passing rules to prevent power cutoffs if the temperature outside is 99 degrees or higher, our commissioners have decided to put corporate profits over the needs of struggling families.
+While some states passed rules to prevent power cutoffs when the temperature outside is 99 degrees or higher, our commissioners have decided to put corporate profits over the needs of struggling families.

 About the Georgia Power Rate Case hearings